Kyle Reese

-Kyle Reese is a fictional character in the Terminator franchise, who serves as the protagonist of the first film with a supporting role in other works.
-The character is portrayed by Michael Biehn in The Terminator (1984) and Terminator 2: Judgment Day (1991), Jonathan Jackson in Terminator: The Sarah Connor Chronicles (2008–2009), Anton Yelchin in Terminator Salvation (2009), and Jai Courtney in Terminator Genisys (2015).
+Kyle Reese is a fictional character in the Terminator franchise, who is the protagonist of the first film and a supporting role in other works.
+Kyle Reese is portrayed by Michael Biehn in The Terminator (1984) and Terminator 2: Judgment Day (1991), Jonathan Jackson in Terminator: The Sarah Connor Chronicles (2008–2009), Anton Yelchin in Terminator Salvation (2009), and Jai Courtney in Terminator Genisys (2015).

 Terminator film series

-Reese is a soldier in the human resistance from the post-apocalyptic future of The Terminator (1984), where most of humanity has already been wiped out in a deadly nuclear war on August 29, 1997, sparked off by an artificial intelligence known as Skynet.
+Reese is a soldier in the Human Resistance in the post-apocalyptic future of The Terminator (1984), where most of humanity has been wiped out by a deadly nuclear war on August 29, 1997, which was sparked off by an artificial intelligence known as Skynet.
 The survivors fight extinction against the sentient computer system's genocidal war on humanity.
 The resistance is led by John Connor, under whom Reese serves.

-In The Terminator and Terminator Genisys (2015), Skynet sends one of its most feared machines, a Model 101/T-800 Terminator, back to pre-apocalypse Los Angeles, California on May 12, 1984, to assassinate John Connor's mother Sarah Connor and prevent his birth.
+In The Terminator (1984) and Terminator Genisys (2015), Skynet sends one of its most feared machines, the Model 101/T-800 Terminator, to pre-apocalypse Los Angeles, California on May 12, 1984, to assassinate John Connor's mother, Sarah Connor to prevent his birth.
 Reese volunteers to travel back to 1984 and intercept the Terminator.

 Backstory

 According to Terminator Genisys, Kyle Reese was born in 2004.
 He eventually becomes a sergeant (dog tag number DN38416), working in the Tech-Com facility of the Resistance.
+He served with the 132nd under Perry, from 2021 to 2027.
 He is one of the personal soldiers to John Connor, and is often selected for personal infiltrator missions by John.

 Reese learned to make explosives as a child.
-He also assisted in stealing and reverse-engineering most of the Skynet technology, conducting raids on armories and stealing most of the laser-rifle equipment with his troops for the Resistance, along with the time-travelling technology that Skynet had developed.
+He also assisted in stealing and reverse-engineering most of the Skynet technology, conducting raids on armories and stealing most of the laser-rifle equipment with his troops for the Resistance, along with the time-traveling technology that Skynet had developed.